m1chaelpaul/m1chaelpaul/README.md

 - 🔭 I’m currently working on **a secret project.... shhhhh**

-- 🌱 I’m currently learning **Luau**
+- 🌱 I’m currently learning **Lua**

-- 👨‍💻 All of my projects are available at [on mah github or twitter (not x!!)]
+- 👨‍💻 All of my projects are available on my github?!

-- 💬 Do not ask me about datastores or vector3s!
-I don't like to CFrame objects!
+- 💬 Do not ask me datastores

 <h3 align="left">Connect with me:</h3>
 <p align="left">